timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 ### Glyph of Warding

-Drow priestesses are fond of placing <fetch-data type="spell">glyph of warding</fetch-data> in the tunnels surrounding Menzoberranzan.
+Drow priestesses are fond of placing <wc-fetch type="spell">glyph of warding</wc-fetch> in the tunnels surrounding Menzoberranzan.
 Such a glyph allows drow to pass safely but triggers whenever a non-drow passes by it.
 A drow glyph of warding has a spell save DC of 13 and an explosive runes effect (see the spell's description in the Player's Handbook).

 ### Intellect Devourers